Ninja-Vikash/Live-Clock/README.md

-# <a href="https://ninja-vikash.github.io/LIVE-CLOCK/" >🕔 Live Clock</a>
+# <a href="https://ninja-vikash.github.io/Live-Clock/" >🕔 Live Clock</a>

-It is a simple digital clock, You can check the exact time, current day, and date with multi themes
+It is a simple digital clock, You can check the exact time, current day, and date with multiple themes

+<a href="https://ninja-vikash.github.io/Live-Clock/" >Web Preview</a>
 ### Used components
 **HTML** | **CSS** | **JavaScript** | **TypedJS**